koskosm/ui-plane/README.md

 - `src/utils/`: Utility functions, including the JSON loader
 - `public/`: Static assets including images

-## Contributing

-We welcome contributions!
-Please see our [Contributing Guide](CONTRIBUTING.md) for more details.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.